aergoio/aergo-identity/doc/did-method-spec.md

 Aergo Identity strictly follows Privacy by Design guidelines provided by W3C.
 Aergo Identity does not store any personal information.
-DID document is stored in Aergo Identity which contains did, public keys, and service endpoints.
+DID document contains only did, public keys, and service endpoints.
 All personal information is stored in users mobile devices and user decides which information to disclose.

 ## References